We have high expectations of all our children and believe that children achieve their best when they arrive in school ready to learn.

 - To promote a socially inclusive and equal environment by minimising the competition to wear the newest, most expensive or most fashionable items of clothing footwear and equipment.

-- Plain red sweatshirt or cardigan with Humberstone school logo (available to buy from school): No other red sweatshirts or cardigans are allowed
+- Plain red sweatshirt or cardigan with Humberstone school logo.
+No other red sweatshirts or cardigans are allowed

 - Plain grey trousers or plain grey skirt or pinafore dress –no jeans, leggings, jogging bottoms or denim material trousers

 - Plain white shirt or polo shirt (must have collar) with no graphics or logos other than school name and logo

 - Plain black, navy, or brown shoes.
 No trainers, no heels or flip flops.
 Plain dark coloured sandals may be worn in the summer